tspurway/hustle/_sources/howto/schema.txt

 Fields
 ------
-The fields of a Table are it's columns.
+The fields of a Table are its columns.
 Each field has a type, an optional width and an optional index indicator as detailed in the following table:

 ======  ============    ====================================